 Does that look like a woman ready to be swayed by a playboy shutterbug?
 Not under normal circumstances, but the old smoothie finds Ms. Flintridge's Achilles heel when he declares her to be just the "solid build" he's looking for.
 Unfortunately, Bob lays it on too thick, and "choosing" his landlord over reigning Miss Sweden Goude means that our boy Bob is still trying to reach first base with his most elusive target.
 Collins' troubles don't end there: he might have staved off the hunt for a new studio, but he'd better start searching for a new client once Martin steals an early peek at the physique Bob has chosen to promote the gym products.

 Twenty year old Ingrid Goude made over a half-dozen appearances during the 1957-58 season after her well-received debut in Bob Meets Miss Sweden.
 She proved to be quite a casting coup as the lone unattainable in Bob's veritable harem of models: in addition to her aforementioned 1956 title in her native country, Goude was second runner-up to Miss Universe and first runner-up to Miss Europe the same year.
-With that track record, it's little wonder that Goude could out vavavoom Bob's regulars (With the possible exception of the always eye-popping Joi Lansing.)
+With that track record, it's little wonder that Goude could sometimes out vavavoom Bob's regulars Joi Lansing and Lisa Gaye.
+Not an easy feat!

 Goude's acting career never really took off (she retired two years after her signature role in 1959's THE KILLER SHREWS) but she effortlessly made a worthy foil for our almost invincible loverboy.
 Bob would feign a "dangerous" Air Force assignment and even a mission to the moon(!) to try and impress her, but to no avail.
 Her LOVE THAT BOB episodes may have occasionally been more aesthetically than comedically pleasing, but she's well used in Bob Wins the Olympics.
 Losing to Carol Morris or Margit Nunke is one thing, but being bested by Hope Emerson?
 Goude's reaction is understandable.
 Rather painful for Bob, too, in more ways than one.